asgood23/STATIONS/childs_troika/childs-troika-alphabet.md

 # A Child’s Troika Alphabet

-Being a Primer on the Known and Unknown Spheres, their Divers Inhabitants, and the Spells and Many Oddities Therein.
+*Being a Primer on the Known and Unknown Spheres, their Divers Inhabitants, and the Spells and Many Oddities Therein.*

-First collection, *Backgrounds A-Z.*
+First collection: *Backgrounds A-Z.*

 Upcoming:

-Spells A-Z
+* Spells A-Z

-Beasts A-Z
+* Beasts A-Z

-????
+* ????
 A-Z